 Findern Footpaths Group was formed as a working party of Findern Parish Council in 1998, initially with four members which included a Parish Councillor.
 We are no longer a working party of Findern Parish Council but a stand alone group.
 We are completely self funding, and finance our projects from grant funding or our own efforts.
 Since those early days, we have grown to a Group of over a dozen members.
-We are a diverse group, we range in ages up to our oldest members who are in their eighties!
+We are a diverse group, we range in ages up to our oldest members who are in their seventies!
 Some of us have disabilities.
-We are proud to have a group of youngsters who help us with our projects.
 Everyone is valued for the skills they bring to the Group.

 The Group boasts people with expertise in horticulture, conservation, construction skills, photography, computer skills and others who bring only their enthusiasm and commitment.
 We all have a common love of the countryside and a commitment to protecting it!